 Flying requirements are:

-For ground knowledge and getting prepared to be able to take the knowledge test, we recommend our student to take online courses by Rod Machado.
+For ground knowledge and getting prepared to be able to take the knowledge test, we recommend our student to take online courses by Cessna Pilot Training / Kings School.
 Our instructor usually works with students to check the knowledge time to time and explain in details in our one on one ground training wherever they get stuck.
 We also recommend Sheppard Air program, which has brought a lot of success for majority of our students.

 Our instructor will give you a logbook or training record endorsement certifying that you are prepared to take the knowledge test.